CHR. Did you meet with no other assault as you came?

 their fellows before them.[214]

-So when the morning was come, the Giant goes to them again, and takes them into
+So when the morning was come, the Giant goes to them again,

 the castle-yard, and shows them, as his